UnitedSnakes/Snake-game/README.md

 # Snake-game
-A simple game written in Python.
+A simple game written in Python based on Turtle library.
 Uploaded for testing.